karlebergen/karlebergen.github.io/_drafts_and_ideas/marketing_blog_post.md

 - Add, everyone is smart (I hope).
 At leas to the point where they can read and compare things with their own experiences.

 The customer is smart,
-- Think about certian IT solutions.
-Customer is usually asking for specific functionalities
+- Think about certain IT solutions.
+Customer is usually asking for specific functionalities, they know what they want.

 But the customer is also dumb
-- If you offer a $25 gift card it's possible they take the bait.
+- If you offer a $25 off if they renew they may actually renew, when $25 is only 0.1% of the price.